-Product name: Neuberger Berman European High Yield Bond Fund (the "Portfolio") Legal entity identifier: 549300Z7RL5FC5H5DB41
+Product name: Neuberger Berman US Equity Fund (the "Portfolio")

+Legal entity identifier: 549300GF328Y6TQJI517

 Does this financial product have a sustainable investment objective?
-Yes No It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have as its objective: % objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments in economic activities that with an environmental objective in economic qualify as environmentally activities that qualify as environmentally sustainable under the EU sustainable under the EU Taxonomy Taxonomy with an environmental objective in in economic activities that do economic activities that do not qualify as not qualify as environmentally environmentally sustainable under the EU sustainable under the EU Taxonomy Taxonomy with a social objective × It will make a minimum of sustainable It promotes E/S characteristics, but will not make investments with a social objective: any sustainable investments

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Yes No It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have as its objective: \\\% objective a sustainable investment, it will have a minimum proportion of \\\\% of sustainable investments in economic activities that with an environmental objective in economic qualify as environmentally sustainable under the EU activities that qualify as environmentally sustainable under the EU Taxonomy Taxonomy in economic activities that do with an environmental objective in economic not qualify as environmentally activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not make any investments with a social objective: sustainable investments investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
+The EU Taxonomy

+system laid down in

+establishing a list of

+economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.

+environmentally

+Sustainable investments with an

+environmental

-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+objective might be aligned with the Taxonomy or not.

+is a classification

+Regulation (EU) 2020/852,

+social objective and